Également disponible en : Français

-Seems to be stupid like that, but during the same week, we questioned me two times about that.
-In a server language, get the URL parameters is really easy.
-But JavaScript doesn’t expect a way to do it natively.
-I propose to you a little function to do so, but perhaps other ways already exist.
+Seems to be really easy when you think about it.
+Though, during the same week, we questioned me two times about that.
+In a server language, getting the URL parameters is really easy.
+But JavaScript doesn’t offer a way to do it natively.
+I propose to you a little function to do so, but perhaps other ways exist already.

 When parameter are in URL, PHP allows getting them easily.